3. What is Schema

 47. List the factors that can affect the accuracy of the estimations ?

-The space used transaction entries and deleted records does not become
+The space used transaction entries and deleted records does not

 free immediately after completion due to delayed cleanout.